deanturpin/Theresaurus/readme.md

 Install [thee script](trumpy.user.js).

 I prefer Tampermonkey/Chrome but either is fine.
+This script only runs on the [British Polical Speech website](http://www.britishpoliticalspeech.org/speech-archive.htm?speech=364).

 ## Adding a new speech